Top 10 Water-Fuelled Adventures

 Tubing the Shuswap is a summer tradition here in the Okanagan.
 Blazing hot days spent dawdling in cool, running waters have a way of bringing out the kid in everyone.
 Splash about, go for a swim…escape your everyday world, after all…it’s hard to hold on to your worries bobbing along in the current, soaking up the sun.

 Choose Your Route

 There are several distinct tubing routes along the river, depending on how much time you want to spend drenched in the river, soaking up the sun.
-While some may be less than 3-kilometres long, the time it takes to splash your way from put-in to pull-out will vary throughout the season.
+While some may be less than 3-kilometers long, the time it takes to splash your way from put-in to pull-out will vary throughout the season.

 Guided Tours and Lessons

-If you’re looking for expert guidance to master the river, check out the local outfitters who’ll gear you up, providing a lesson in oarsmanship and paddling as a team before setting out to conquer the rapids!
-And if you bring the whole family along, they’ll steer you through a gentle float further down the river with just enough fast running water to make it fun without sending anyone in for a swim!
+If you’re looking for expert guidance to master the river, check out the local outfitters who’ll gear you up, providing a lesson in oarsmanship and paddling as a team before setting out to conquer the river!
+And if you bring the whole family along, they’ll steer you through a gentler float further down the river with just enough fast running water to make it fun without sending anyone in for a swim!

 A Gathering Place — Shuswap River Banks

 The river is the heart of our community; it’s where we play and where we gather.
 You’ll find our Visitor Centre right on the banks of the river — make it your first stop when you come to town for expert guidance on all the things to see and do in town.